-This is so delicious and it was one of the best cheesecakes I made last year.
-It’s had a regular place for family events since I first made it.
+This no bake biscoff cheesecake is so delicious and it is one of the best cheesecakes I have created.
+It’s had a regular place at family events since I first made it.
 The Biscoff spread gives the cream cheese layer an incredible flavour and it is so unbelievable moreish.
 It’s really hard to only have one slice.

 Using the Biscoff biscuits for the base adds even more epic Biscoff flavour.
 Biscoff everywhere can only be a good thing.